ranceaaa/PROJECT-4---BEHAVIORAL-CLONING/README.md

 I finally randomly shuffled the data set and put 20% of the data into a validation set.

 I used this training data for training the model.
 The validation set helped determine if the model was over or under fitting.
 The ideal number of epochs was 5 because mse is not decreasing that much with more epochs.
 I used an adam optimizer so that manually training the learning rate wasn't necessary.

+# The vehicle is able to drive autonomously around both tracks without leaving the road.
+See videos track1 and track2